Key Management

 })

-Where do master keys live?
+Where do the wrapping keys live?

 | Layer | Where it lives | Rotation |